 Other income (expenses), net.
-Other income (expenses), net primarily consists of interest income earned on cash balances and gains and losses from foreign currency transactions.
+Other income (expenses), net primarily consists of interest income earned on cash and cash equivalents and marketable securities and gains and losses from foreign currency transactions.

 Interest expense.
 Interest expense consists of interest paid to financial institutions on outstanding balances on our credit facilities.